rabobank/credhub-kms-plugin-boshrelease/README.md

 See the [Cloud Foundry documentation on kms-plugin](https://docs.cloudfoundry.org/credhub/kms-plugin.html).

-# Generate the protobuf code
+# Generate the gRPC code
 The communication between credhub and a kms-plugin is done using gRPC.
 Therefore we need to generate the grpc code:
 ```bash
 protoc --go_out=. --go_opt=paths=source_relative --go-grpc_out=. --go-grpc_opt=paths=source_relative v1beta1/service.proto